-We started our day with a walk from the hotel over to the North Market.
-This market reminds me of our own Findlay Market.
+We started our day off with a walk from our downtown hotel over to the North Market.
+It’s an old favorite for us – great food, fun shopping, convenient location!

 The outer perimeter is all seating and you can look over the rails to the floor below.

-The main reason we headed upstair was for this place – Hot Chicken Takeover.
+The main reason we headed upstairs was for this place – Hot Chicken Takeover.

 This is fried chicken at its best folks!
 They serve up “Nashville Hot Chicken rubbed with a cayenne-infused paste” plus fixin’s that will leave you full and happy.
 Choose your meat (leg, breast, boneless, etc.) and your level of heat (cold, warm. hot, or holy!).
 The House Ranch is free and makes a great dipping sauce.
 They also offer free iced tea and water – which you will likely need if you order anything other than “cold”.
 Fried chicken lovers be aware – they’re only open from 11am – 3pm, Tuesday through Sunday so plan accordingly.

-From there we hopped onto the Circulator and rode to one of the southern most stops – German Village.
-Like Cincinnati’s own OTR, this is a community named due to the number of German immigrants who helped establish this part of Columbus in the late 1800’s.
+Like Cincinnati’s Over the Rhine, Columbus’ German Village is a community named due to the number of German immigrants who helped establish this part of Columbus in the late 1800’s.

 I had a hard time deciding on my pastry treat as they have soooo many delectable choices.
 I settled on an Orange Brioche and a Raspberry Iced Tea and headed to their outdoor patio to watch Columbus go by.

-Afterwards, we ventured just a bit up the street to get lost at The Book Loft.
-Housed in pre-Civil War era buildings that once were general stores, a saloon, and a nickelodeon cinema, the space now offers 32 rooms and all kinds of nooks and crannies full of Bargain Books.
+Housed in pre-Civil War era buildings that once were general stores, a saloon, and a nickelodeon cinema, the space now offers 32 rooms (!) and all kinds of nooks and crannies full of Bargain Books.

-They have a lovely garden outside with benches and oddities, including an outdoor book shop.
+And outside?
+The Book Loft has a lovely garden with benches and oddities, including an outdoor book shop.